 \section{Conclusion}

-We have justified and formalized in a theoretically founded way the problem of fair policy optimization in the context of cooperative multi-agent reinforcement learning with independent policies.
-We proposed a simple, general and scalable method with a novel neural network architecture allowing an agent to learn to be selfish first in order to be able to reach a fair solution in a second step.
-We have experimentally shown that each component of our proposed method is useful and that our approach achieves state-of-the-art results on various domains in two different training scenarios.
+We justified and formalized in a theoretically founded way the problem of fair policy optimization in the context of cooperative multi-agent reinforcement learning with independent policies.
+We proposed a simple, general and scalable method with a novel neural network architecture allowing an agent to learn to be \cg{first self-concerned} in order to be able to reach a fair solution in a second step.
+We furthermore provided a theoretical convergence analysis of policy gradient for this fair optimization problem.
+We experimentally shown that each component of our proposed method is useful and that our approach achieves state-of-the-art results on various domains in two different training scenarios.

-As future work, the relaxation of impartiality, the non independence of agents on users' utilities or the simultaneous learning of the \self{} and the \team{} policies will be considered.
-Another interesting question is how to autonomously learn to communicate to achieve fairer solutions.
+As future work, the relaxation of impartiality or the simultaneous learning of the \self{} and the \team{} policies will be considered.
+Another interesting question is how to learn to communicate to achieve fairer solutions.